Data-Boosted Optimization for AC Optimal Power Flow: Interior-Point and Spatial Branching Methods: Computational Results

 \section{Computational Results}

-In this section, we present the computational results of the approaches described in Section~\ref{sec:methodology}, using four IEEE test cases with 14, 39, 57, and 118 buses.
+In this section, we evaluate the proposed data-boosted framework described in Section~\ref{sec:methodology}, using four IEEE test cases with 14, 39, 57, and 118 buses.
 For each network, we analyze two different operating-condition settings.
 The first corresponds to the original data available in Matpower~\cite{zimmerman2010matpower}, where non-convexities are mild and the global optimum can be obtained reliably.
 The second setting introduces modifications to the network data, making the presence of local optima more likely and the problem more challenging.
 Specifically, for the 39- and 118-bus networks we adopt the modifications proposed in~\cite{bukhsh2013local}, while for the 14- and 57-bus networks we apply the modifications proposed in~\cite{narimani2018empirical}.
 Detailed network and generator specifications, together with the nominal demand profiles, can be found in~\cite{Oasys2025repository}.

 For each of the eight network types and configurations, we generate a dataset used by the learning-based approaches that rely on historical data.
 The construction procedure is as follows.
 Let $\hat{d}_n$ denote the nominal demand at node $n$ as provided in the repository~\cite{Oasys2025repository}.
 We create 5\,000 demand profiles by sampling each nodal demand from a uniform distribution within $\pm 5\%$ of its nominal value, i.e.,